xcodemanlcx/LCXReuseViewID/README.md

 ## Function

-simple use of reuseViewID for UITableViewCell/UITableViewHeaderFooterView/UICollectionViewCell/UICollectionReusableView.
+A simple use of reuseViewID for UITableViewCell/UITableViewHeaderFooterView/UICollectionViewCell/UICollectionReusableView.

 ## Example